Frequently Asked Questions (FAQ)

-Why is it important to use the Marine Urea solution to control NOx emission from the marine vessel?
+Why is it essential to use the Marine Urea solution to control NOx emissions?

-It’s important to reduce Nitrogen Oxides (NOx) emission from the marine vessel as well as vehicle exhaust because it’s known to cause lung cancer.
+It’s important to reduce Nitrogen Oxides (NOx) emissions from the marine vessel’s exhausts as the gas is known to cause lung cancer.

 How can a Marine Urea solution reduce your marine engine’s NOx emissions?

-The Marine Urea Solution enters the flue gas steam.
-The hot exhaust breaks the marine urea solution into various components.
-Of which, ammonia is the active component that reacts with the nitrogen oxides (NOx) to form harmless nitrogen and water molecules.
+As the Marine Urea Solution is sprayed into the flue gas and steam, the hot exhaust breaks the solution into various components.
+The ammonia, the active component within the Marie Urea Solution, proceeds to react with the NOx to form harmless nitrogen and water molecules instead.